enjoyless/Python-script-converter/Readme.md

 ## Introduction:

-​	This is a simplel tool used to convert a python script(e.g. demo.py) convert into a executable file(only for mac)
+​	This is a simplel tool used to convert a python script(e.g. demo.py) into a executable file(only for mac)

 ## Usage: